How how long does it take to sharpen?

 Narrow blades are usually thicker at the cutting edge (otherwise too weak), and have far wider angle bevels than broad blades.
 It doesn't look like it to the untrained eye, but for those reasons they actually take more work per inch than most other knives!
 It's likely not enough metal has been removed to create a new edge, and the old worn edge is still present.

-How is this better than sharpening with a honing steel?
+How is the InversionEdge™ system better than a honing steel?

 A fine water stone with perfect angle control is far better for maintenance with minimal metal removal and no round edges.

 The system is designed to fit Naniwa combination stones, which are 2cm thick.
-The clips are tight though can be manipulated a little if need be, so wil fit many stones.
+The clips are tight though can be manipulated a little if need be, so will fit many stones.

-What are the angles of the sharpening system, and what if I want other angles?
+What are the angles of the InversionEdge™ sharpening system, and what if I want other angles?

 The ‘lower’ end of the tray (visibly less angled) has a platform at 23°, and this generates 16° and 26° edges with the Love Handle on low and high orientations, respectively.
 The ‘higher’ end of the tray has a platform at 28° (visibly more angled) generates 21° and 31° edges.
 The Naniwa stone is mounted in the Love Handle with the 3000 grit on the low side, and 8000 grit on the high side (because you want to rough out the big secondary bevel with the coarse stone, and finish the final primary cutting bevel with the wider of the two angles).
 If you want other angles, you can raise the stone to greater angles by placing spacers of any kind (such as cutting boards or similar) between the tray and Love Handle.